-He has spent his multi-decade career striving to make an impact in pop culture and education via music anchored media.
-Spencer is a disruptor and a pioneer in the convergence media integration of music anchored projects into film, television and other platforms.
-He continues to use his skills, reach and career to make a meaningful difference.
+Spencer has spent his multi-decade career striving to make an impact in pop culture and education via music and media.
+He is a disruptor and a pioneer in the convergence integration of music anchored projects into film, television and other platforms.
+Spencer continues to use his skills, reach and career to make a meaningful difference.
 He accomplishes that by producing for commercial purposes while having a positive, lasting impact for good, across the globe.

-Spencer is a highly regarded media producer and strategist with a long history of connecting with audiences.
-His productions and many he has been integrally involved with have garnered Academy, Golden Globe, Emmy, Grammy and Tony awards and nominations, and as music producer, his work has sold millions of gold and platinum records.
+Spencer Proffer is a highly regarded media producer and strategist with a long history of connecting with audiences.
+His productions and many he has been integrally involved with have garnered Academy, Golden Globe, Emmy, Grammy, Tony awards and nominations.
+As music producer and arranger, his work has sold millions of gold and platinum records.

-He has a career-long commitment to issues of civil and human rights, among other civic issues to which he gives time and resources.
-In 2018-19, he is producing multiple projects with a very meaningful diversity and civil rights focus.
+He has a career-long commitment to issues of civil and human rights, amongst other civic and charitable causes to which he gives time and resources.
+In 2019-20, Spencer will be producing multiple enterprises with a meaningful social responsibility, diversity and civil rights focus.

 An example of a project very important to Spencer's ethos is the forthcoming VOICES OF HOPE & CHANGE: Nelson Mandela & Martin Luther King concert and film.
-The feature documentary, will be a powerful, informative and inspiring work which will explore nexus of the impact the Civil Rights Movement led by Dr. Martin Luther King, Jr. and African American churches had, in tandem with the anti- apartheid results promulgated by Nelson Mandela in South Africa.
+The feature documentary, will be a powerful, informative and inspiring work which will explore the nexus of the impact which the Civil Rights Movement, led by Dr. Martin Luther King, Jr. and African American churches had, paralleling with the anti- apartheid journey experienced by Nelson Mandela in South Africa.

-Spencer has a meaningful nexus with leading theater event organization, Fathom Events (www.fathomevents.com), owed by the 18,000 screen strong AMC, Regal and Cinemark theater chains.
-He has served as a consultant, producer and strategist to Fathom for the past 13 years.
+Spencer has a long term arrangement with leading theater event organization, Fathom Events (www.fathomevents.com), owned by the 20,000 screen strong AMC, Regal and Cinemark theater chains.
+He has served as a consultant, producer and strategist to Fathom for the past 14 years.

-In 2018, Marc Rosen, SVP of Authentic Brands (who handle the estate management for Elvis Presley, Michael Jackson, Marilyn Monroe, Muhammad Ali amongst others) and Spencer, produced a one night event in 752 theaters exhibiting the iconic ‘68 Elvis Comeback Special, directed and produced by Steve Binder.
+In August, 2018, Marc Rosen, SVP of Authentic Brands (who oversee the estate management for Elvis Presley, Michael Jackson, Marilyn Monroe, Muhammad Ali amongst others) and Proffer, produced a highly acclaimed theatrical event, the iconic ‘68 Elvis NBC Comeback Special, which was originally directed and produced by Steve Binder.
 It exhibited on 1983 theater screens in 32 countries around the world.
 The project grossed $ 2.35M over two days and is considered one of the most successful music events in big screen history.

 Proffer provided twenty five scholarships to kids across North America to further science and space education while producing the SET Award winning movie, Space Warriors, in partnership with Walden Media at that time.